Smone5/predict_manpower-/README.md

 4. With data extracted, cleaned and combined I could finally begin my analysis

 ## Analysis
-After exploring the data with a sample size 609 working days, the analysis showed the fabrication shop had two problems.
+After exploring the data with a sample size 609 working days from 01/02/2013 to 12/31/2014 , the analysis showed the fabrication shop had two problems.
 1. They were getting bottlenecked in the welding phase of the shop.
 2. Because they were behind on one project, they had to use overtime to catch on the next one.
 This was a snowball effect on all projects.